evkx/evkx.github.io/content/models/lucid/gravity/gravity_grand_touring/_index.md

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The Lucid Gravity Grand Touring is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 386 mm, while the rear discs are 381 mm.

 ### Regenerative Braking